SteveSJLee/HomeAudioSystem/README.md

 # Group02

-Just a friendly reminder that always PULL and then PUSH
+Just a friendly reminder that always PULL before you PUSH